jasonleaster/SIMS/doc/readme.md

 You can also learn how to write and modify the mapper files to generate the SQL statements which you want.

+#### Mapper Interface

+MyBatis will generate java interface files and XML files for database tables.
+The XML mapper files will used to instance an java object which implement the java interface when the application is running.
+The user can use these java object with the interface to manipulate the database and run the MySQL script statements. *The name of methods in mapper interface must be coincident with the statements id int XML files.*

+### Service Layyer and Pagination Query

+The Service layyer suppy the API for upper layer application to complete the work which related to the low-layyer implementation.
+It is as the middle layyer for insulating the upper layyer and low layyer.
+Keep the whole project with good encapsulation and modularization.

+Every service implementation will maintain a `mapper` filed and `countsInDB` filed.
+The `countsInDB` is the cache value for the number of items of the object in the database table.

+eg:
+public class BookServiceImpl extends BaseDomain implements BookService {

+    static private BookMapper bookMapper;

+    static private long booksNumInDB;

+    @Override
+    public List<Book> pagedFuzzyQuery(BookSearchForm form, PageInfo pageInfo) throws Exception{
+    	...
+    }
+}

+What is the one of the important thing to declare is that the service will also supply a method to get items in the database with *Pagination*, which means query with pagination that is very helpful for the performance and user friendly.

 ### URL entrance design